 - DO NOT use machinery or do activities that can cause loss of awareness, such as climbing to high places, biking, and swimming alone.

 The stress of having epilepsy or being a caretaker of someone with epilepsy can often be helped by joining a support group.
 In these groups, members share common experiences and problems.

 Some people with epilepsy may be able to reduce or even stop their anti-seizure medicines after having no seizures for several years.
 Certain types of childhood epilepsy go away or improve with age, usually in the late teens or 20s.

 For many people, epilepsy is a lifelong condition.
 In these cases, anti-seizure drugs need to be continued.
-There is a very low risk of sudden death with epilepsy.
+There is a very low risk for sudden death with epilepsy.

 Complications may include:

 - Difficulty learning

 - Breathing in food or saliva into the lungs during a seizure, which can cause aspiration pneumonia